NeonGeckoCom/neon-image-recipe/README.md

 `cleanup.sh` removes any temporary files from the mounted image before unmounting it.
 After running `cleanup.sh`, the image is ready to burn to a drive and boot.

+# Repository Structure
+This repository contains branches associated with `NeonCore` releases.
+When a Neon Core release is published, the latest `master` branch of this repository is preserved in a branch matching the Neon Core version and may be referenced in scripts or automation.
+This allows patches to be deprecated from the `master` branch over time without breaking older released images.

 # Patches
 The `patches` directory contains scripts used to patch existing installations to add new features or make them compatible with updates Python modules.
 These files